koculu/Regor/docs-site/src/content/docs/guide/troubleshooting.md

    attribute channel on component hosts (fallthrough), not `head.props` object assignment.

 If component sets `head.autoProps = false`, you must map `head.props` manually in `context(head)`.
+Also note that omitted declared prop names are not isolated automatically in that mode, so same-named parent values can still resolve through normal template lookup.

 ## Parent-Child Ref Sync Feels Wrong